 The above examples are situations which operate within the provincial requirements such as no indoor group lessons even if it is family members (or bubble), 25% capacity of the facility, booking calendar, contact tracing, mask wearing while unmounted, hand and equipment washing and sanitizing, social distancing etc. So if the owner decides the 25% capacity of the facility is 6 people at one time, that could be made up of 1 student with coach and a parent, 1 boarder riding for condition and 1 haul-in with coach, just as an example.
-For facilities which have regular on-site staff (not including owners), staff numbers should be included in the head count.
+There are many permutations, as numbers could also include people not in the arena.